ClausMiesner/bingo-generator/README.md

 ## How to use

-With this bingo generator you can create as many bingo tickets as you would like (technically it is limited by <code>
+With this bingo generator you can create as many bingo tickets as you would like (technically it is limited to <code>
 Integer.MAX_VALUE</code>).

 1. Create a list of strings witch contains all possible bingo terms.